AKASHAorg/eth-bucharest/documentation/PLUGINS.md

 ### Plugins
 Integration with other apps can also happen at the data layer.
-Until now we've presented a few ways in which apps can display different functionalities belonging to other apps (through extension points and content-blocks) but in some cases we are only interested in data.
+Until now, we've presented a few ways in which apps can display different functionalities belonging to other apps (through extension points and content-blocks) but in some cases we are only interested in data.